Recommended Reading and Reviews

 Submit your reviews

-Vision Schools Scotland will be inviting pupils of all ages, school librarians and both primary and secondary teachers to submit their own book reviews and recommendations of Holocaust and post-Holocaust related literature.
+Vision Schools Scotland are inviting pupils of all ages, school librarians and both primary and secondary teachers in Scotland to submit their own book reviews and recommendations of Holocaust and post-Holocaust related literature.
 All submitted reviews will be considered for publication on the Vision Schools Scotland website.

 When a review is submitted, the writer’s name will be entered into a draw to win an age-appropriate reading-related prize.